DeLysle Ferree Cass

 He was born and raised in Chicago, and he went from there to Amherst College, graduating in 1912.
 He eventually returned to Chicago, where he married Norma Dorgan, who was the child of Irish immigrants.

-He seemed to support his family with his writing, at least some of the time.
-Already by 1913, according to the Chicago Press Club, he was he was "an author of good strong stories, at good and rising rates per word," selling stories to "big" eastern magazines.
-Among his publications were “The Man Who Could Not Die,” in All-Story Magazine (1914); "Pilgrims in Love," in All-Story Magazine (1914); and “How to Write and Sell a Short Story,” in the Chicago Tribune (1916).
+He seemed to earn enough from his writing to support his family, at least some of the time.
+Already by 1913, according to the Chicago Press Club, he was "an author of good strong stories, at good and rising rates per word," selling stories to "big" magazines -- magazines that also published authors still read today, such as Edgar Rice Burroughs.
+Among his publications were "Pilgrims in Love," in All-Story Magazine (1913); “The Man Who Could Not Die,” in All-Story Magazine (1914); and “How to Write and Sell a Short Story,” in the Chicago Tribune (1916).
+In 1922, he listed his occupation as "salesman" working for Fairchild Publications, having apparently taken a day job selling subscriptions or advertising to such magazines as Women's Wear Daily.

 He was a member of the Ku Klux Klan, according to Is Your Neighbor a Kluxer, a pamphlet which listed the paid members of the Klan in Chicago as of 1922.